AdobeDocs/analytics.en/help/implement/vars/config-vars/writesecurecookies.md

 # writeSecureCookies

 The `writeSecureCookies` variable allows AppMeasurement to set [Secure cookies](https://en.wikipedia.org/wiki/Secure_cookie) for Analytics.
 This setting applies to both visitor ID cookies set by AppMeasurement, and cookies you set using `Util.CookieWrite`.
+It requires AppMeasurement 2.18.0 or higher.

 > [!NOTE] If you enable the `writeSecureCookies` variable, make sure that all content on your site is served securely over HTTPS.